statikbe/laravel-filament-chained-translation-manager/UPGRADING.md

 ## From 3.0 to 3.1

-You can perform the upgrade by renaming certain variables used in the configuration file (located at config/filament-translation-manager.php):
+You can perform the upgrade by renaming the configuration variables (located in config/filament-translation-manager.php):

 - Change `supported_locales` to `locales`.
 - Move `access.gate` to `gate`.